Make your first call

 SendBirdCallListenerevent handler isn’t registered, a user can't receive an

 onRingingcallback event.
-Thus, this handler should be added when you initialize the app.
+Thus, this handler should be added at the initialization of the app.
+Also, a

 You are now ready to make your first 1-to-1 call.
 To make a call, provide the callee’s user ID into the

 directCall.end() method.
-When you accept the call, a media session is automatically established by the Calls SDK.
+If the call is accepted, a media session will automatically be established by the Calls SDK.

 Start a group call

-When creating your first room for a group call, you can choose either a room that supports up to six participants with video or a room that supports up to 100 participants with audio.
-When the room is created,
+When creating your first room for a group call, you can choose either a room that supports up to 6 participants with video or a room that supports up to 100 participants with audio.
+When the room is created, a